Philadelphia Phillies Wall of Fame: Inductees

 Originally, the goal of the Wall of Fame was to induct the greatest players in Phillies and Athletics history, with the criteria requiring eligible players to be retired and have played at least four years with either the Phillies or the Athletics.
 However, exceptions have been made for non-players who have made significant contributions to the organization.
 Connie Mack, the Athletics' first inductee, had an 11-year playing career in the National League and the Players' League, but is most remembered for his managerial career, and was honored as such on the Wall.
 Members have been inducted for contributions in more than one area; Paul Owens, inducted in 1988, spent 48 years as a member of the Phillies organization, contributing as a scout, manager, general manager, and team executive.
-The Phillies have inducted four first basemen, four second basemen, five third basemen, three shortstops, one utility infielder, three catchers, 21 outfielders, 18 pitchers, seven managers, one general manager, one coach, two team executives, and two sportscasters.
+The Phillies have inducted four first basemen, five second basemen, five third basemen, four shortstops, one utility infielder, three catchers, 21 outfielders, 18 pitchers, seven managers, two general managers, one coach, two team executives, and two sportscasters.
 25 members of the Wall of Fame are also members of the Baseball Hall of Fame, and all of the inductees in the first four seasons from both teams are hall of famers.
 Del Ennis was the first non-hall-of-famer to be inducted.

 Although the present-day Athletics franchise has not retired any jersey numbers for players from their Philadelphia years, all 12 players for whom the Phillies have retired a number or honored a "P" have been inducted into the Wall of Fame: Robin Roberts (1978), Richie Ashburn (1979), Chuck Klein (1980), Grover Cleveland Alexander (1981), Jim Bunning (1984), Steve Carlton (1989), Mike Schmidt (1990), Dick Allen (1994), Roy Halladay (2021), Ed Delahanty (2025), Billy Hamilton (2025), and Sam Thompson (2025).